naft-a/docker-staytus/README.md

 ## !!!
 IMPORTANT !!!

-Make sure you comment out the `CLEAN_INSTALL=1` environment variable in the `.env` file before running new containers to avoid data loss.
+Make sure you comment out the `CLEAN_INSTALL=1` environment variable in the `.env` file before restarting/running a container, otherwise it will erase data in an already installed staytus application.

 ---

 ## Alternative installation (without docker compose)

-1. Run mariadb container with a volume, change `<user>` with the real user:
+1. Run mariadb container with a volume, change `<user>` with the desired user:

 ```
-docker run --name mariadb -v /home/<username>/db_data/:/var/lib/mysql -e MYSQL_USER=staytus -e MYSQL_PASSWORD=staytus -e MYSQL_DATABASE=staytus -e MYSQL_ROOT_PASSWORD=password -d mariadb:latest
+docker run --name mariadb -v /home/<user>/db_data/:/var/lib/mysql -e MYSQL_USER=staytus -e MYSQL_PASSWORD=staytus -e MYSQL_DATABASE=staytus -e MYSQL_ROOT_PASSWORD=password -d mariadb:latest
 ```

-2. Build & run staytus container
+2. Run staytus container
 ```
-cd docker-staytus/

-# Build the image
-docker build -t myapp/staytus:latest .

-# Run a container
-docker run -it --link mariadb:db -p 3000:8787 -e DB_ADAPTER=mysql2 -e DB_HOST=db -e DB_POOL=5 -e DB_USER=staytus -e DB_PASSWORD=staytus -e DB_DATABASE=staytus myapp/staytus:latest
+docker run -it --link mariadb:db -p 3000:8787 -e CLEAN_INSTALL=1 -e DB_ADAPTER=mysql2 -e DB_HOST=db -e DB_POOL=5 -e DB_USER=staytus -e DB_PASSWORD=staytus -e DB_DATABASE=staytus georgiganchev/staytus:latest
 ```

 ## Other features

 This project supports themes when built with docker compose.
-The default theme is located in `content/themes/default/`, if you wish to add your custom styles or scripts, simply make the changes and rebuild the container
+The default theme is located in `content/themes/default/`, if you wish to add your custom styles or scripts, simply make the changes and re-run the container

 It also supports Internationalization (I18n)

-In `content/locales/`, add file with a locale identifier:
+In `content/locales/`, add a new file with a locale identifier:
 ```
 touch bg.yml
 ```
-Add all locale definitions and use the localized string in the views:
+Add all locale definitions and use the localized string in the .erb views:

 ```
 <%= t('themes.default.hello', locale: :bg) %>